Takis Karagiozopoulos: Club career

 Karagiozopoulos started playing football for Filippos Melikis and in 1978 he was transferred to Veria, where he played in the position of striker.
+On 31 July 1981 he was transferred to AEK Athens, for a fee of 8 million dracmas.

-In 1981 he signed for AEK Athens, playing in the attack for the first two years, until the then coach of AEK, the late Zlatko Čajkovski converted him to the position of defender, after his serious injury Petros Ravousis.
+In his first two seasons at the club he competed in the offense, until the manager, Zlatko Čajkovski converted him into the a defender, after the serious injury Petros Ravousis.
 Together with Stelios Manolas made an excellent defending duo.
-He played with AEK for twelve years, winning three Championships a Cup, a Super Cup and a League Cup.
-He was a footballer who was distinguished for his intelligence, composure in his game, his very good technique for a defensive player, while he was also a specialist in penalty kicks.
-He never belonged to the "stars" of AEK, but he was a very useful "tool" for the team for twelve whole years, while he was at times one of its leaders.
-He had a total 231 appearances in league games with 19 goals, 47 cup games with six goals and 11 appearances in Europe.
-In 1993 he left AEK and transferred to Apollon Athens where he ended his career.

-The golden goal

 On 7 May 1989, AEK played one of the most important games in their history, in an away match against Olympiacos at the Olympic Stadium, for the penultimate game of the 1988–89 season.
 AEK had the opportunity with a victory or a draw to win the championship after 10 rough years.
 On the other hand, Olympiacos had a huge budget and although they only wanted a victory, were considered to be the favorite, since they were in excellent condition and played at home.
 Olympiacos entered the game dynamically, put a lot of pressure on AEK and lost several chances.
 As time passed, the pressure of the "red and whites" increased, but the goalpost of Ikonomopoulos stayed intact.
 At the 83rd minute, when AEK counterattacked Karagiozopoulos, who entered the game as a sub, combined 2 times with Okoński, starting from the area of AEK to the area of Olympiacos.
 Finally, he dribbled Alexiou, shoot with his left foot and sent the ball into the net and the fans of AEK in "heaven".
 This was one of the most important goals in the history of AEK as the 0–1 remained until the end and found the "yellow-blacks" champions.
 Never before has an AEK player been so closely associated with achieving a specific goal.
 Regardless of the rest of his career in the team, Karagiozopoulos is one of the most beloved players of all time to the friends of AEK, only thanks to that "golden" goal.
+He played with AEK for twelve years, winning three Championships a Cup, a Super Cup and a League Cup.
+He was a footballer who was distinguished for his intelligence, composure in his game, his very good technique for a defensive player, while he was also a specialist in penalty kicks.
+He never belonged to the "stars" of AEK, but he was a very useful "tool" for the team for twelve whole years, while he was at times one of its leaders.
+He had a total 231 appearances in league games with 19 goals, 47 cup games with six goals and 11 appearances in Europe.

+On 9 July 1993 after the club did not proceed to renew his contract, he moved to Apollon Athens alongside his teammate Antonis Minou.
+He finished his career at the end of the season.